Blynk-App-Publishing/Startup-Repo-Template/README.md

-All the app creation / publish progress as well as issue progress can be viewedand tracked in Projects tab:
+All the app creation / publishing progress as well as issue progress can be viewed and tracked in Projects tab: